zm00622/CodingChallenges/src/README.md

  7. Write a program that prints a multiplication table for numbers up to 12.

-Problems 1 through 7 are courtesy of GitHub user Adrian Neumann
+Challenges 1 through 7 are courtesy of GitHub user Adrian Neumann